-As the name suggests the New Hampshire originates from New Hampshire in the US and formed the basis of the early broiler industry, although it is a dual purpose bird.
+As the name suggests the New Hampshire originates from New Hampshire in the US and formed the basis of the early broiler industry, although it is a dual-purpose bird.
 Its shanks and toes are of rich yellow colour.
 They possess a deep, broad body, grow feathers very rapidly, are prone to go broody and make good mothers.
 Most pin feathers are a reddish buff in colour and, therefore, do not detract from the carcass appearance very much.
 These good, medium-sized meat chickens have fair egg-laying ability (280 eggs/year).
-Some strains lay eggs of a dark brown shell colour.
+Some strains lay eggs dark brown in shell colour.
 New Hampshire breed is competitive and aggressive.

-Rare heavy feather – soft
+Rare heavy feather-soft

 This breed is medium to light red in colour, fading in the sunshine.

 Bantam Variety New Hampshire